 I snapped my eyes open and saw the young woman’s face alight with sympathy and some other feeling I could not instantly recognize.

 “She came here?”
 I asked, somewhat baffled with the knowledge.

-“With some older gentleman we would see from time to time with Reverend Hale, ,” the girl continued, eager now that she had my attention.
+“With some elderly gentleman I never saw before,” the girl continued, eager now that she had my attention.
 “They visited the rectory.
 I do the rough work for Mrs Pettigrew, and she ordered me to prepare tea for her visitors.”